Postgraduate Practising Licence (External Moonlighting)

 Postgraduate trainees on a leave of absence or suspensions from their training program are not eligible to engage in moonlighting during the leave/suspension period.
 Postgraduate trainees in a remedial training program or those who appear to be in academic difficulty are not eligible for a Postgraduate Practising licence.

-- Have a College approved The trainee is expected to put forward a Supervisor.
+- Have a College approved Supervisor.
+The trainee is expected to put forward a Supervisor.

 Subject to the Registrar’s discretion, postgraduate trainees may be required to provide confirmation of: